-Equine Assisted Psychotherapy (EAP) is an emerging field in which horses are used as a tool for emotional growth and learning.
+Equine Assisted Psychotherapy (EAP) is an research based method of therapy in which horses are used as a tool for emotional growth and learning.
 EAP is a collaborative effort between a licensed therapist and a horse professional.
 Because of the intensity and effectiveness of EAP, it is considered a short-term, or “brief” approach.

 EAP is experiential in nature.
 This means that participants learn about themselves and others by participating in activities with the horses, and then processing (or discussing) feelings, behaviors, and patterns.
 This approach has been compared to ropes courses used by therapists, treatment facilities, and human development courses around the world.
 EAP has an added advantage of utilizing horses, dynamic and powerful living beings.

 Not all programs or individuals who use horses practice Equine Assisted Psychotherapy.
 First a licensed clinical professional need to be involved for it to be considered “psychotherapy”.
 The focus of EAP is not riding or horsemanship.
 The focus of EAP involves setting up ground activities involving the horses which will require the client or group to apply certain skills.
 Non-verbal communication, assertiveness, creative thinking and problem-solving, leadership, work, taking responsibility, teamwork and relationships, confidence, and attitude are several examples of the tools utilized and developed by EAP.